top of page

 Disclaimer: I am a Hatha yoga certified teacher who's practiced Iyengar yoga for over 25 years.
 I teach what I know.

-Iyengar Yoga, named after B.K.S.
-Iyengar, a prominent yoga teacher from India, is a form of Hatha Yoga that emphasizes precision, alignment, and the use of props.
-Developed by B.K.S.
-Iyengar, this yoga style is characterized by its attention to detail and the methodical approach to performing postures (asanas) and breath control (pranayama).
-Here are the key features of Iyengar Yoga:
+Iyengar Yoga, founded by the renowned Indian yoga teacher B.K.S.
+Iyengar, is a branch of Hatha Yoga that focuses on precision, alignment, and the use of props to support the practice.
+This style stands out for its meticulous attention to detail and structured approach to both postures (asanas) and breath control (pranayama).
+The following are some key features of Iyengar Yoga:

 1.